 Ideally, a rating offers an index of the critic’s opinion as discussed and explained in the review.
 For readers familiar with a critic’s work, a B or three-star rating puts the film in a certain context relative to other B or three-star films.

 Every movie review at Decent Films includes a letter grade prominently displayed near the movie title.
-(Essays don’t have letter .)
+(Essays don’t have letter grades.)
 This letter grade is a recommendability rating, and can be understood this way:

 Any of these ratings (except F) can be nuanced with pluses or minuses: C+ isn’t quite a recommendation, but it’s leaning positive; A- is highly recommended, but with qualifications or caveats.